 There are a number of lessons on line as well, each with it’s own advantages.

-jan Lentan’s toki pona page has a newer set of lessons.
-The great thing about these lessons is that they compare multiple approaches using toki pona, and lay out the many meanings for each sentence rather than giving one empirical translation.
+jan Lentan’s toki pona page are my new favorite set of on line lessons.
+One great thing about them is that they compare multiple approaches using toki pona, and lay out the many meanings for each sentence rather than giving one empirical translation.
 This ends up giving a solid foundation for the different ways people prefer to interpret the grammar.
 This could also make it harder to learn toki pona if you are new to it, depending on your learning style.
 The additional resources alone are another reason to visit the site.

 As each word in toki pona can have more than one definition, all of the meanings that a word might be used for can vary from dictionary to dictionary.
 For this reason I like to have several old and new versions on hand: